Oliv4945/jarvis-android-app/README.md

  # Setup
  On first launch it will ask you for some parameters:
- - URL or IP -> Address of your computer running Jarvis, must start with `http://`
+ - URL or IP -> Address of your computer running Jarvis
  - Jarvis-API port (`8080` by default)

 Then tap on the back arrow to go to the main interface.